 But his opinion may well change as NBC gets closer to actually securing the U.S. media assets of Vivendi Universal Entertainment (VUE).
-Success would give NBC parent General Electric not just the USA Networks cable channels that it (and every other bidder) covets, but also Universal Studio, a major producer of movies and TV shows that includes NBC-aired franchise Law & Order and its offspring.
+Success would give NBC parent General Electric not just the USA Networks cable channels that it (and every other bidder) covets, but also Universal Studio, a major producer of movies and TV shows that includes NBC-aired franchise Law & Order

 So far, without actually submitting a formal bid in the three-month-long "auction"—Vivendi wanted $14 billion—NBC parent General Electric has outlasted all but one of the seven suitors: The investor group led by former Seagram CEO Edgar Bronfman Jr., who sold his company to Vivendi and now wants the media business back.
 One of Bronfman's partners is Cablevision, which has agreed to combine its cable networks AMC, WE and IFC with VUE.